DWIZ-AM: 1972–1991: Sunshine City era

-1991–present: The current iteration of DWIZ
+1991–present: Todong Lakas era

-In 1991, Aliw Broadcasting Corporation, a then-newly established broadcast network owned by Antonio Cabangon Chua, acquired DWIZ.
-The station, whose headquarters had been moved to Makati, began its test broadcast on May 12 through a 25-kW transmitter, and was relaunched on June 6 with its tagline "Boses Pilipino, Radyo ng Tao" (The Voice of the Filipino, The People's Radio); (Note: Translated by sources as Voice of the Filipino People's Radio.) being reformatted as a news, talk, and public service station.
-It pioneered the Broadcast Tandem System, wherein a pair of broadcasters on board man the station's newscasts.
+In 1991, Aliw Broadcasting Corporation, a then-newly established broadcast network owned by Antonio Cabangon-Chua, acquired DWIZ.
+On May 12, it began its test broadcast from its headquarters in Dominga Building along Chino Roces Avenue, Makati through a 25-kW transmitter.
+It was relaunched on June 6 as a news, talk, and public service station with its tagline "Boses Pilipino, Radyo ng Tao" (The Voice of the Filipino, The People's Radio).
+(Note: Translated by sources as Voice of the Filipino People's Radio.)

+DWIZ is known for pioneering the Broadcast Tandem System, wherein a pair of broadcasters on board man the station's newscasts.
 Its first major news coverages were the country's annual Independence Day celebrations and the eruption of Mount Pinatubo.

-Leading the station's first years of broadcast are some of the anchors and reporters from DZRH; among them is Rey Langit, who served as its station manager from its first year until 2016, when he left the station.
-In 1994, the station increased its power from 25,000 watts to 50,000 watts.
-As one of the few stations in the market authorized to operate with such power, it carries the tagline Todong Lakas.
+Leading the station's first years of broadcast are some of the anchors and reporters carried over from DZRH led by Rey Langit, who served as its station manager from its first year until his resignation in 2016.

+In 1994, DWIZ increased its power from 25,000 watts to 50,000 watts.
+As one of the few stations in the Metro Manila market authorized to operate with such power, it started carrying the tagline "Todong Lakas".

-In 2000, DWIZ relocated their studio from Dominga Building, Pasong Tamo, Makati (home of Aliw's sister companies BusinessMirror and Pilipino Mirror) to their current home in Citystate Centre in Shaw Boulevard, Pasig.
+In 2000, DWIZ relocated to its current home in Citystate Centre along Shaw Boulevard, Pasig.

-In 2003, an agreement was made by the Aliw Broadcasting Corporation and the Kabayan Radio and News Club, which had a live radio service Kabayan Radio; the latter aired DWIZ programs to reach Filipino migrant workers in Taiwan, Hong Kong, and Macau.
+In 2003, Aliw Broadcasting Corporation and the Kabayan Radio and News Club inked an agreement wherein KRNC, which had a live radio service Kabayan Radio; aired DWIZ programs to reach Filipino migrant workers in Taiwan, Hong Kong, and Macau.

 In 2005, DWIZ launched Karambola, a morning political commentary program featuring a panel of journalists and columnists led by Jonathan De la Cruz.
 Karambola is now one of the station's longest-running programs.

-On January 3, 2014, DWIZ signed a 3-year memorandum of agreement with Radio Philippines Network (owner of CNN Philippines (now RPTV)-affiliated stations and Radyo Ronda) for the expanded coverage of both the TV and radio networks nationwide.
-Selected programs of this station are also simulcasted on the Radyo Ronda Network.
+On January 3, 2014, DWIZ signed a 3-year memorandum of agreement with Radio Philippines Network (owner of CNN Philippines-affiliated stations and Radyo Ronda) for the expanded coverage of both TV and radio networks nationwide.
+As part of the deal, selected programs from Metro Manila began to be simulcast on the Radyo Ronda Network.
 DWIZ also launched its first ever radio jingle on July 14, 2014, a couple of days before Typhoon Glenda (Rammasun) wreaked havoc over Metro Manila.

-In 2016, DWIZ officially upgraded its newly improved 50,000-watt transmitter system standing on a 300-foot tower, providing improved signal reception in the Greater Luzon Area.
+In 2016, DWIZ upgraded its newly-improved 50,000-watt transmitter system standing on a 300-foot tower, providing improved signal reception in the Greater Luzon Area.

-On January 30, 2023, DWIZ underwent some programming changes to serve a wider audience.
-This comes along with the reformat of Home Radio provincial stations to a news and talk station under the DWIZ branding.
+On January 30, 2023, DWIZ underwent programming changes and adopted the slogan "Nagbabalita ng Tama, Naglilingkod ng Tama".
+This coincided with the relaunch of Home Radio provincial stations under the DWIZ News FM branding and appointment of long-time DZRH continuity announcer Dennis Antenor Jr. as Aliw Broadcasting's Vice President for Business.